 Minimizes decision fatigue

 Having a capsule wardrobe lessens the stress of trying to find what you want to wear in your closet.
+It also makes it easier to pack for trips and move.

 Saves time and money

-A capsule wardrobe is easy on the wallet because it only consists of a few items that are versatile enough for various occasions, like work or play
+A capsule wardrobe is easy on the wallet because it only consists of a few items that are versatile enough for various occasions, like work or play.

 Quickly assesses what needs updating